MituuZ/fuzzier/readme.md

 - CTRL + j to move down
 - CTRL + k to move up
 - Enter to open the currently selected file (opens in current tab)

+### File operations
+Fuzzier can be used to move files using the same search to locate the file and target directory that is used for searching files.
+File Mover defaults to current file when search string is empty.

 ## Settings
 Settings → Tools → Fuzzier Settings